 Keeping you safe at Belfast City Airport

-We recently became the first airport in Northern Ireland to achieve an airport health accreditation certificate by the Airports Council International (ACI) for our extensive hygiene measures, which are detailed below.
+We recently became the first airport in Northern Ireland to achieve an airport health accreditation certificate by the Airports Council International (ACI) for its extensive COVID-19 measures, which are detailed below.

 Passengers are asked to wear a face covering through the terminal and onto their flight.
 Reusable masks are available to purchase in terminal.

 We ask all passengers to respect these social distancing measures and have employed additional staff to ensure they are adhered to throughout the airport.
 Please adhere to Government advice re: hand washing/sanitising and social distancing as you would in any other public place at this time.

 The most up-to-date official information relating to Coronavirus can be found on NI Direct's website.

 All our toilets and washroom facilities remain open and stocked with hand soap for your use.
 Sanitising units can also be found in the in the Main Concourse, Security, the Departure Lounge and in Arrivals.